banner

 in life nothing dies easy.

-our vessel broke,
+but our vessel drifted.

 what could we salvage?